Tascano/receipt-processor/Readme.md

-# For testing unit tests
+#### For testing unit tests
+Unit Test currently only checks the calculate_points function.
+It does not check for exceptions in input - as the function is not updated to handle it for now.

 ```
 $ pytest - v
 ```

-# For testing integration
+#### For testing integration
 If you are running on a custom ec2 or server, add the appropriate link to the base_url in the intergration_tests.py file

 ```
 $ python integration_tests.py
 ```

-# To run dockerized
+## To run Docker

 1. Open terminal in root directory
 2. $ docker build -t myapp .